seanpmaxwell/Typescript-Best-Practices/README.md

 > Documenting the model-layer well saves us a lot of time from constantly have to look in our database-manager for relationship-info.

 #### Terminology
-- **model-layer:** is an architecture-layer (layered or domain) for describing/handling the shape of database-tables.
+- **model-layer:** is an architecture-layer for describing/handling the shape of database-tables.
 - **comment-annotation:** keyword in a comment that starts with `@`.
 - **entity-type:** an interface or structured-type-alias used to describe the shape of a raw database-table.
   - People also use the term **record** when referring to database-rows, but for TypeScript I advise against this to avoid confusion with the type **Record<>**